 Eventarc triggers are linked to service accounts to use as an identity when invoking your function.
 Your Eventarc trigger's service account must have permission to invoke your function.
 By default, the Default compute service account is used.

 You can specify an Eventarc trigger when you deploy a function.
-See Deploy a Cloud Function for general instructions on how to deploy a function, and see below for additional information specific to configuring Eventarc triggers during deployment.
+See Deploy a Cloud Function for general instructions on how to deploy a function.
+This section describes how to configure an Eventarc trigger that calls a function when an event that matches the filters occur during deployment.

 --gen2flag specifies that you are deploying to Cloud Functions (2nd gen).
 You must use Cloud Functions (2nd gen) to use Eventarc triggers.

 --trigger-event-filtersflag specifies the event filters that the trigger will monitor.
-Events matching the filters will trigger calls to your function.
-You can specify this flag multiple times to add multiple filters.
-Each filter must be in the form
+An event that matches all the filters will trigger calls to your function.

 --trigger-event-filters-path-patternflag specifies the event filters that the trigger will monitor in path pattern format.
 The filter must be in the form